 31.5.4.6 Voting by Project Beneficiaries

 31.5.4.6.1 Only LSEs serving Load located in a beneficiary zone determined in accordance with the procedures in Section 31.5.4.4 of this Attachment Y shall be eligible to vote on a proposed project.
-The ISO will, in conjunction with the ESPWG, develop procedures to determine the specific list of voting entities for each proposed project..
+The ISO will, in conjunction with the ESPWG, develop procedures to determine the specific list of voting entities for each proposed project.
+Prior to a vote being conducted, the Developer of the RETP must have a completed System Impact Study or System Reliability Impact Study, as applicable.

 31.5.4.6.2 The voting share of each LSE shall be weighted in accordance with its share of the total project benefits, as allocated by Section 31.5.4.4 of this Attachment Y.